mheon/docker/docs/man/docker-run.1.md

-    "label:type:TYPE"   : Set the label type for the container "label:level:LEVEL" : Set the label level for the container "label:disable"     : Turn off label confinement for the container
+    "label:type:TYPE"   : Set the label type for the container "label:level:LEVEL" : Set the label level for the container "label:disable"     : Turn off label confinement for the container "seccomp:disable"   : Turn off seccomp syscall filtering for the container "seccomp:add:swapoff"   : Turn on swapoff syscall for the container

 **--sig-proxy**=*true*|*false*
    Proxy received signals to the process (non-TTY mode only).
 SIGCHLD, SIGSTOP, and SIGKILL are not proxied.
 The default is *true*.